-If you work for AT&T and are nearing your Retirement Years this information will apply to you specifically.
+If you work for AT&T and are entering your retirement years this information will apply to you specifically.

 AT&T has a complicated history of breaking up and merging back together.
 In 1984 the giant corporation was split into regional telecommunications companies known as the "Baby Bells."
 Since the break-up, these companies have merged once again to form the present-day AT&T. Due to AT&T's mergers, understanding the complexities of the pension plans can be a challenge.
-Click the button below to get in contact with an AT&T specific advisor here at The Retirement Group.
+Click the button below to schedule a follow up call with an AT&T specific advisor here at The Retirement Group.

 Service Pension Eligibility & Calculation

 The Modified Rule of 75 is essentially a formula used by AT&T which helps the company establish a worker's benefits, including their pension & certain medical benefits.

 Additional Articles You May Enjoy:

 It is crucial for AT&T employees to be familiar with the modified rule of 75 as it will dictate how much you receive when you commence your benefits.
 At AT&T your pension is considered vested after five years with the company; however, you will be heavily penalized if you leave before meeting AT&T’s years of service and age requirements.

 How it Works

 All of the following would meet these requirements: 25 YOS + 50 Age, 20 YOS + 55 Age, 10 YOS + 65 Age, OR 30 YOS + Any Age.
 It is important to keep in mind that if you only meet one of the above thresholds you will not qualify for the modified rule of 75.
 For example a person with 26 years of service who is 49 years old will not qualify because they only meet the years of service requirement, but not the age requirement.